lnemsick-simp/pupmod-simp-libkv/docs/Design_Prototype2.md

   * Required when `backend` is not specified and you want to be able to use more than the `default` backend.
-  * String should be resource as it would appear in the catalog
+  * String should be resource as it would appear in the catalog or some application grouping id

     * 'Class[<class>]' for a class, e.g.  'Class[Mymodule::Myclass]'
     * '<Defined type>[<instance>]' for a defined type instance, e.g.,
       'Mymodule::Mydefine[myinstance]'

-  * **Cannot be reliably determined automatically.**  Appropriate scope is not necessarily available when a libkv function is called within any other function.
+  * **Catalog resource id cannot be reliably determined automatically.**
+    Appropriate scope is not necessarily available when a libkv function is called within any other function.
 This is problematic for heavily used Puppet built-in functions such as `each`.

 ### Function Signatures